-Stop the vehicle as soon as it is safe to do so.
-Allow the engine to idle for a few seconds, then turn the engine off.
+Stop the vehicle as soon as it is safe to do so and idle the engine until the message turns off.

 Service 4WD

 This message displays when there is a problem with the four-wheel drive system.
 Contact a Holden Dealer.